-Delia Breathnach is currently a Freelance Administrator in Galway.
+Delia Breathnach is happily retired and enjoying pursuing new personal projects.
 Originally from Brooklyn, New York, she arrived in Galway in 2004 and pursued an HD in Arts Administration at NUI Galway.
 After the successful completion of a marketing project for Music for Galway, Delia was invited to be on its board and considers this one of the nicest things to have happened to her since her arrival.
 She has served as its chair from 2009 to 2014 and remains an active board member.
 Having been a music lover for most of her life and a frequent audience member of the New York Philharmonic (both at Concerts in the Parks and at Lincoln Center) she is very happy to have the opportunity to support great classical music here in Galway.

 Cyril Briscoe is a creative professional based in the West Of Ireland.
 He works as an independent marketing strategist on the culture and tourism industries as well as in entertainment and event production.
 He holds master degrees in Fine Art & Media from the National College of Art & Design.

 Mark Gantly (Chair) has spent his career in the computer industry, most recently with Hewlett Packard Enterprise where he held the position of R&D Director.
 He was also site leader and Managing Director of HP Galway from 2009-2015.
 An active board member of the American Chamber of Commerce, he served as the chamber’s national president in 2019.
 Since 2017 he has been chair of the Western Regional Skills Forum, a government initiative aimed at improving the linkages between industry and education.